 - The student should provide additional documentation in any of the applicable categories listed below.

 - Upon receipt in this office, the completed application and supporting materials are date stamped and logged; applications are reviewed in the order in which they are received.
-Within three to four weeks of the date received, written notice containing a decision or a request for additional information will be sent to the applicant's Indiana University email address.
+Within four to six weeks of the date received, written notice containing a decision or a request for additional information will be sent to the applicant's Indiana University email address.

 - STUDENTS UNDER 21 YEARS OF AGE